Go to the French version

 The Kalevala is an epic poem composed by Elias Lönnrot.
 It is made of a collection of folk poem from the Finnish oral tradition that Lönnrot collected, especially in Carelia, and jointed together.
 A first version was published in 1835, followed in 1849 of a revised and much augmented edition.

-Tolkien discovered the Kalevala in the English translation of William F. Kirby and loved it at once, so much that he eventually learnt Finnish to be able to read it in the original.
-The Kalevala was a powerful force to make Tolkien endeavour writing the Book of Lost Tales, which ultimately was to become The Silmarillion: it both gave him the needed impetus and provided him with many narrative motives.
+Tolkien discovered the Kalevala in the English translation of William F. Kirby and loved it at once, so much that he eventually learnt enough Finnish to read it in the original.
+The Kalevala was a major force that made Tolkien endeavour writing the Book of Lost Tales, which ultimately was to become The Silmarillion: it both gave him the original impetus and provided him with many narrative motifs.
 The fate of Túrin Turambar especially has its origin in a rewriting of the story of one of the characters of the Kalevala, Kullervo the hapless.
 Here we give the account of his death, at the end of the thirty-sixth canto of the Kalevala.
-It shall be noticed that Tolkien followed it closely in his description of the end of Túrin
+Tolkien noticeably followed it closely in his description of the end of Túrin.

 References